Billy-Spearman-WCCI/RaceCarExtension/README.md

     * Spring *expects* that all components you wish for it to discover are in either:
       (1) in the same package as the class annotated with `@SpringBootApplication`, or (2) in a subpackage thereof.
-    * Spring will automatically serve resources in `src/main/resources/static`, e.g. `src/main/resources/static/index.html`.
+    * Spring will automatically serve static resources such as an index.html in `src/main/resources/static`, e.g. `src/main/resources/static/index.html`.
     * Spring expects to find Thymeleaf templates in `src/main/resources/templates`